RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Much better state synching means session changes appear much faster on all clients and take way less server resources.
 - Roles
 - A few little system changes to pave the way for 4.0
+- Percentage and share values can now have up to 2 decimal places.
 - Many little bug fixes.
 - Temporarily disabled the "Users must be a member of a discord server to join this session." until a fix can be found.
 Hopefully this will be back soon.